NNK: e-Cigarettes

-e-Cigarette do not convert nicotine to NNK due to their lower operating temperatures.
+e-Cigarettes do not convert nicotine to NNK due to their lower operating temperatures.
 The amount of NNK delivered by e-cigarettes reaches 2.8 ng per 15 puffs (approximately 1 cigarette).
 NNK was found in 89% of Korean e-cigarette liquids.
-Concentrations range from 0.22 to 9.84 µg/L. For the product that had the highest amount, if 1 ml is equival to 20 cigarettes, there would be 9.84/20 = 0.5 ng NNK per e-cig cigarette dose.
+Concentrations range from 0.22 to 9.84 μg/L. For the product that had the highest amount, if 1 ml is equivalent to 20 cigarettes, there would be 9.84/20 = 0.5 ng NNK per e-cig cigarette dose.
 Cigarettes with 1 gram of tobacco average about 350 ng.